aminurrahmanashik/BRPD_resources/README.md

 ## 🙏 Acknowledgments

-We thank the annotators and domain experts who contributed to dataset development.
+We thank the annotators and domain experts who contributed to the development and verification of this dataset.

 ## 🔄 Updates

-- **v1.0** (January 2025): Initial release with 9,515 reviews
+- **v1.0** (January 2025): Initial release with 9,515 reviews.
-- Future updates will be listed here
+- Future updates will be listed here.

 ---

-**Note:** This is a research dataset.
-For medical advice, please consult healthcare professionals.
+> **Note:** This dataset is intended for research and educational purposes only.
+It should not be used as a substitute for professional medical advice.